davidmoten/java-builder-pattern-tricks/README.md

   .build();
 ```
 Yep that compiles, no problem.

+Note also the naming standard `BuilderHas*` that helps readability.

 ### Trick 4: Remove final build() call when all fields mandatory
 See that final `.build()` method?
 Sometimes we can get rid of that too.
 If every field was mandatory and they were all builder chained then you could do this: